adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

    print np.around(X_t_cal,4)
    >>> [ inf  inf  inf  inf  inf  inf  inf  inf  inf  inf]

-As described in the documentation for :func:`~taqm.taqm.calibrate`, the array :code:`X_t_cal_params` contains the four BEINF parameters fit to the calibrated forecast ensemble, and the :code:`X_t_cal` array contains the calibrated ensemble, where in this example each value set to :code:`np.inf` because the four BEINF distribution parameters are defined.
+As described in the documentation for :func:`~taqm.taqm.calibrate`, the array :code:`X_t_cal_params` contains the four BEINF parameters fit to the calibrated forecast ensemble, and the :code:`X_t_cal` array contains the calibrated ensemble, where in this example each value has been set to :code:`np.inf` because the four BEINF distribution parameters are defined.

 Next, we're going to compute the SIP quantity for the raw and calibrated forecast, plot all cumulative distributions, and calculate the continuous rank probability score (CRPS) for the raw and calibrated forecast.